amritadottown/website/src/pages/resources.md

 ## Tools For Making A Website

 Here are some tools to help you get started on your website development.
+Remember, this is just a directory - consult the documentation on whatever you're interested in using to know more.

 ### Static Site Generators